LAXY9887/project-Lyxai/README.md

 # project-Lyxai
-This repo contains LLMs training by myself, for optimizing traditional Chinese.
+This repo contains LLMs training by myself, for optimizing user experience while using traditional Chinese.
 LLMs will be trained specific field knowledge or characteristic.

 # Purpose